Joseph S. Clark's and Robert F. Kennedy's tour of the Mississippi Delta

-United States Senator Joseph S. Clark and Senator Robert F. Kennedy toured the Mississippi Delta on April 10, 1967.
-At the behest of civil rights lawyer Marian Wright, Clark and Kennedy, together with two other senators, traveled to Mississippi to investigate reports of extreme poverty and starvation.
+On April 10th, 1967, United States Senators Joseph S. Clark and Robert F. Kennedy toured the Mississippi Delta at the behest of civil rights lawyer Marian Wright.
+Clark and Kennedy, together with two other Senators, Jacob Javits and George Murphy, traveled to Mississippi to investigate reports of extreme poverty and starvation.
 Following a field hearing, they drove from Greenville to Clarksdale, stopping and touring impoverished communities as they went.
-Deeply disturbed by what they saw, the senators returned to Washington D.C. and began pushing for a series of reforms to alleviate the situation.
+Deeply disturbed by what they saw, the senators returned to Washington, D.C., and began pushing for a series of reforms to alleviate the situation.
 Extensive media coverage of the event exposed the American public to real instances of malnutrition and starvation.
 The country was shocked and hunger became an important topic nationwide as people began looking for solutions.
 Efforts by the government and political action groups ultimately resulted in the problem being largely reduced by the 1970s.